 Roasting brussels sprouts brings out their deep nutty flavor.
-Roasting them can convert more than one avowed brussels sprouts-hater into a Brussels sprouts-lover.
+This technique can convert more than one avowed Brussels sprouts-hater into a Brussels sprouts-lover.
 Convert the haters in your life with ease using these easy steps!

-Plan on about 1/2 pound (8 ounces) of raw brussels sprouts per person, and preheat the oven to 375 F (sprouts will roast nicely anywhere in the 350 F to 400 F range).Continue to 2 of 6 below.
+Plan on about 1/2 pound (8 ounces) of raw brussels sprouts per person.
+Preheat the oven to 375 degrees Fahrenheit (sprouts will roast nicely anywhere in the 350 to 400 degrees Fahrenheit range).Continue to 2 of 6 below.

 02 of 06

 Trim the Brussels Sprouts

 Work with one brussels sprout at a time; cut off and discard the stem end.

 Pull off and discard the outside leaves of the Brussels sprouts.
 Just the first layer is fine or, if you want to tone down the intensity of the Brussels sprouts flavor, peel off enough leaves to reveal a softer green.
 Repeat with all Brussels sprouts.

 This peeling process is well worth the time.
 The outer leaves are tougher, take longer to cook, and can lead to overly roasted sprouts.
 Don't worry; you don't need to toss all those pretty leaves out.
 Wrap them loosely in plastic and cook them within a few days.
 Try a quick sauté or stir-fry!Continue to 3 of 6 below.